osrf/gazebo_design/remove_plugin/remove_plugin.md

 * Model plugin: `data://world/default/model/submarine_buoyant/plugin/buoyancy`
 * World plugin: `data://world/default/plugin/wind`
 * GUI plugin: `data://client/default/plugin/timer`
+* TODO: add others...

 ### Unloading plugins

 * It should be possible to unload a plugin without ending the whole process.
 * Plugins can be unloaded on their destructors.
+* All memory related to that plugin must be freed (including all smart pointers).
-* TODO: We need an API to remove plugins: who should trigger the plugin deletion?
+* TODO: We need an API to remove plugins:
+    * Who should trigger the plugin deletion?
+Who is the plugin "owner"?
-Do models own model plugins?
-Does the world own world plugins?
+    * Do models own model plugins?
+    * Does the world own world plugins?
-Does the plugin itself receive a command to remove it?
+    * Does the plugin own itself, so it directly receives a command to remove it?

 ### GUI